 What Are the Side Effects of Breastfeeding Pumps?

 Although breast pumps allow mothers the convenience of feeding their babies breast milk even when they are not around, using breast pumps has certain side effects and disadvantages that new moms should know about.
 Here are some side effects of using breast pumps:

 1. It Can Reduce Milk Supply

 One of the side effects of pumping breast milk continuously is reduced milk supply.
 A breast pump’s mechanism is very different from a newborn latching on to your nipple and suckling.
-The latching on of a baby is what stimulates more milk production in your body.
-If a baby is not allowed to latch on, the milk production gets reduced.
+The latching of a baby is what stimulates more milk production in your body.
+If a baby is not allowed to latch on, the milk production reduces.

 When the baby feeds directly from the mother, the baby gets all the nutrients needed for healthy growth.
-Freezing or refrigerating the breast milk, thawing and reheating causes depletion of vital nutrients in the breast milk.
+Freezing breast milk for more than three months, thawing, and reheating causes depletion of vital nutrients in the breast milk.